Paul A. Kauttu

 In September 1959 General Kauttu was transferred to Wright-Patterson Air Force Base, Ohio, and assigned as the Tactical Air Command representative to Aeronautical Systems Division, Air Force Systems Command.
 In February 1962 he entered the University of Omaha, Neb., to complete his studies.
 After graduation in August 1962, he joined the famed U.S. Air Force Thunderbirds as a slot pilot.
 In January 1964, he became Thunderbird leader and headed the team until January 1966.
 He participated in 279 official demonstrations, including the Paris Air Shows of 1963 and 1965.

 In January 1966 General Kauttu entered the Armed Forces Staff College, Norfolk, Va., and graduated in June 1966.
-He then joined the 417th Tactical Fighter Squadron at Ramstein Air Base, Germany, as operations officer.
+He then joined the 417th Tactical Fighter Squadron at Ramstein Air Base, Germany, as an operations officer.
 While in Europe he served at Wheelus Air Base, Libya, as his wing’s detachment commander to the Tactical Weapons Center there.
 He also served as director of joint operations for the United States participation in the Paris Air Show of 1967.

 General Kauttu returned to the United States in August 1967 and entered the National War College at Fort McNair, Washington, D.C.
 After graduation in June 1968, he went to the Republic of Vietnam where he served as operations officer and commander of the 559th Tactical Fighter Squadron at Cam Ranh Bay Air Base.
 He flew 111 combat missions, including 30 over North Vietnam, in the F-4 Phantom II.
 In January 1969 he transferred to Phan Rang Air Base, where he became deputy commander for operations of the F-100-equipped 35th Tactical Fighter Wing.
 While with the 35th, he flew 110 close air support combat missions.